 Once you’ve pushed down, pull the dough from the sides of the bowl and plop the whole thing onto a lightly floured board.
 Gently shape the dough into a 12-inch log and cut it into 12 equally-sized pieces.

 Now here’s where bagel-making gets contentious.
 Purists say that you should now roll the twelve slices of dough into individual logs then shape them on your hand, overlapping the ends by roughly 1/2 inch and gently pressing them together.

 Busy people (and I’m one of them) take those twelve slices of dough and shape them into balls then poke their thumbs through, forming the ball with their fingers until it looks like a bagel.
 You make the call.

 Place the shaped bagels back onto the lightly floured board, or onto a baking sheet lined with parchment paper if that’s easier.
 Cover them again with the towel and let them rise in a warm, draft-free spot for 20 minutes.
 I opt for the baking sheet since there’s a bit of moving around from this point forward.

-While the bagels go through their second rise, bring a pot of water to boil and stir in the brown sugar.
-At the same time, preheat the oven to 375°F. Yep, you’ll be boiling the bagels and then baking them — that’s what gives bagels the texture that makes them so different from other kinds of bread.
+So, while the bagels go through their second rise, bring a pot of water to boil and stir in the brown sugar.
+At the same time, preheat the oven to 375°F / 190°C / gas mark 5.

 Boil the bagels 3 at a time for 3 minutes.
 Turn, and boil an additional 3 minutes.
 (See how easy that is to remember?)
 Remove them from the water and place them on a rack to cool while you continue boiling the rest of them.
 When your last batch has cooled for 5 minutes, transfer all of the bagels to two baking sheets lined with parchment paper.
 Be sure to leave 1 inch of space between them!